Learn how to troubleshoot calling issues.

 - Try making a call using the touch-tones.
 If you're still having this issue, contact us.

 Occasional dropped calls are normal on any wireless network due to terrain, tower handoffs, weather, building structures, and many other factors.
-Also, all calls automatically drop after four hours to prevent unexpected overage from "pocket-dialing."

 To troubleshoot problems with dropped calls: